 In all my years of parenting, I never felt the burden of “mom fail” as much as I did at this moment.
 While I realize I’ve had my fair share of mess ups, I never imagined hurting my daughter to this degree.

 Guilt hung around my head.
 My mind started to run wild.
-I began to wonder if there were other things I had done that had brought my daughter to this breaking point.
+I wondered if there were other things I had done that had brought my daughter to this breaking point.
 Perhaps I’ve been unintentionally showing favouritism.
 I wondered if my efforts to help my youngest daughter out of her challenging behaviours resulted in me neglecting to nurture my oldest daughter’s need for praise.

 I grieved this incident so much.
 I could not let go of the image of my daughter, standing before me, eyes brimming over with tears, her spirit crushed by her mom.